TKahyo/LTSD.pl/README.md

     chr2    243199373
         ...

- [3] ORF data (ORF\_list.bed): Annotation data of open reading frames (ORFs).
+ [3] Internal proviral sequence data (int\_list.bed): Annotation data of the internal provirals.
 Downloadable via RepeatMasker track from the Table Browser in  [the University of California Santa Cruz (UCSC) Genome Browser](http://genome.ucsc.edu/index.html).
 In the case of HML-2, HERVK-int should be included.

 #
     chr1    12840257    12845090    HERVK-int    27617    -